Skip to main content

 2019-10-31_16-23-45.png

 1. Acquire your own production workload data.
 When possible, use your own production workload data as the starting point.
 No other organization’s storage workloads are exactly identical to yours.
-To acquire your own production workload data, you can either export the data that is recorded by the storage array or 3rd party monitoring tools into a .csv file, or use data that is collected from IPM Probes.
+To acquire your own production workload data, you can either export the data that is recorded by the storage array or 3rd party monitoring tools into a .csv file, or use data that is collected from IO Probes.

 2. Create a realistic workload test.
 Use your production workload data, import it into Storage Load Testing (SLT) using the Workload Data Importer[1].
 The Workload Data Importer analyzes and creates a realistic baseline workload test based on your very own production workload data.
 Once you have the baseline workload test created, you can scale it up for future proofing, or modify other aspects of the workload test such as data content and many others.